LordByku/signal-mitm/README.md

 ### Configuration

-We both constants and user set configuration parameters are defined in two yaml files in the [conf](conf) folder.
+Both constants and user set configuration parameters are defined in two yaml files in the [conf](conf) folder.
 We further use [Pydantic](https://docs.pydantic.dev/latest/) to define a hierarchy and validate types of parameters.
 This als includes default values and hints that you can look up [here](conf/config_spec.py) and will be picked up by IDEs.

 Start by copying the [configuration example](conf/configuration.example.yml) as `conf/configuration.yml`.
 This file is user defined and should be listed in the [.gitignore](.gitignore).